bettygirls/ACDS/README.md

 References
 ==========

-[1] Radhakrishna Achanta, Sheila Hemami, Francisco Estrada and Sabine Susstrunk, "Frequency-tuned Salient Region Detection," in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2009.
+[1] Radhakrishna Achanta, Sheila Hemami, Francisco Estrada and Sabine Susstrunk.
+Frequency-tuned Salient Region Detection.
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2009.

 Copyright
 ==========

 This software is free for use in research projects.
-If you publish results obtained using this software, please use this citation.
+If you publish results obtained using this software, please use this citation:

+Haiyong Zheng, Nan Wang, Zhibin Yu, Zhaorui Gu, Bing Zheng.
+Robust and automatic cell detection and segmentation from microscopic images of non-setae phytoplankton species.
+IET Image Processing, 2017, DOI: 10.1049/iet-ipr.2017.0127.

 Contact
 =======